darklang/dark/docs/unittests.md

 `run` in the file in question to run automatically, and new files need to be added to unittest.ml.

-Our test harness is a tiny homegrown test suite.
+Our test harness is a tiny homegrown test suite, in client/__tests__/tester.ml.
 We initially used jest; Unfortunately, it had such poor performance that a rewrite was faster than figuring out why it was bad.

 ## Integration tests